 - Dr. Chioma Chikere is a Senior Lecturer in the Department of Microbiology at the University of Port Harcourt, Nigeria.
-She has won various awards, including 2nd prize in the 2017 Green and Sustainable Chemistry Challenge, organized by Elsevier, and the Third World Organisation for Women in Science (TWOWS) and OWSD Postgraduate Fellowship in 2005.
+She has won various awards, including 2nd prize in the 2017 Elsevier Foundation Green & Sustainable Chemistry Challenge, and the Third World Organisation for Women in Science (TWOWS) and OWSD Postgraduate Fellowship in 2005.

 - Dr. Hannah Karuri is an editor for the Agriculture and Food Security section of Scientific African.
 She is also a lecturer at the Department of Biological Sciences at the University of Embu, Kenya.
 She won the African Women in Agricultural Research and Development award in 2014 and a fellowship in the Climate Impact Research Capacity and Leadership Enhancement (CIRCLE) program.

 - Dr. Rabab El-Sherif is also an editor for Scientific African, for the Chemistry section, and a Professor of Physical Chemistry on the Faculty of Science of Cairo University in Egypt.
 She is Co-Chair of the Egyptian Young Academy of Sciences (EYAS).
 Rabab has published in international journals, presented in more than 50 international conferences and received multiple awards for her work.
 She is working in collaboration with ENI Company towards renewable energy sources.

 Hannah: “Gender bias and discrimination is prevalent in different areas, including publishing in peer reviewed journals.
 There are some journals where gender determines if your work will be published.”